o-leolleo/blog/content/blog/a-kubernetes-local-lab-fluentbit/index.md

 2. Path to our kubeconfig file
 3. Context to use (preferably a local one)

+Here targeting a remote cluster would be just a matter of changing the `config_context`, assuming the remote cluster is already configured in your kubeconfig file and accessible.

 We then proceed to declare the fluentbit helm installation via the Terraform [`helm_release`](https://registry.terraform.io/providers/hashicorp/helm/latest/docs/resources/release) resource.

 ```terraform